 DNS flood attacks can quickly saturate the capacity of a domain’s Domain Name System (DNS) servers resulting in service disruption for an organization.
 Cloudflare runs one of the largest authoritative DNS networks in the world.
 With Cloudflare, when a DNS flood attack targets your website, API, or web application, it will hit our global Anycast network of data centers and get mitigated without impacting the availability of your domain’s services.

-Powering over 35% of managed DNS domains, Cloudflare runs one of the largest authoritative DNS networks in the world.
+Cloudflare runs one of the largest authoritative DNS networks in the world.
 Leveraging the significant capacity of our global network, Cloudflare has mitigated some of the largest distributed denial of service attacks in history.
 We also have the fastest global performance of any managed DNS provider, with an average of a few milliseconds query speed.

 Everyone’s Internet application can benefit from using Cloudflare.